rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-2/README.md

 oc apply -f greetings-pipeline.yaml
 ```

-(Extra points: Can you explain why "apply" is used here instead of "create"?)
+QUESTION: Can you explain why "apply" is used here instead of "create"?

-Review the updated `Pipeline` in the OpenShift web console.
+Review the updated `Pipeline` `Details` in the OpenShift web console.
+Note that the new `Task` will run in parallel to the existing `Tasks`.

 ### Finally Tasks
 If specified, a `finally` task is always run as the last step of the `Pipeline`.
 It can be used for cleanup, or to notify an external server about the status of the `Pipeline` (email, Slack, Teams, etc.).